turingschool/launch-curriculum/module6/lessons/Week1/ToolsForAfterAnInterview.md

 ### Conclusion

-We will give space for groups to do Interview Recaps and Emotions Check SIns after each Friday interview.
+We will give space for groups to do an Interview Recap and Emotions Check In after each Thursday interview.
 We encourage you to also find time to support each other after your real interviews.

 It's also great if you build routines outside of these two that work well for you!
 You are resilient and creative and will find what works for you.